Skip to Content

 Historical replay

-Take any past mainnet transaction.
+Take any past transaction from the network you fork.
 Replay it locally.
 Then inspect it and step through it.

 Replay a transaction